hectordavideps/seq_nms_yolo/README.md

 1. Make the project running `make`
 2. Copy a video file to the video folder, for example, `input.mp4`;
 3. Go to the video folder by `cd video`, run `python video2img.py -i input.mp4` and then `python get_pkllist.py`;
+4. Change code on `yolo_detection.py` and use this in line 37 `lib = CDLL("xx/libdarknet.so", RTLD_GLOBAL)` where xx is the root of your proyect.
-4. Return to root floder and run `python yolo_seqnms.py` to generate output images in `video/output`;
+5. Return to root floder and run `python yolo_seqnms.py` to generate output images in `video/output`;
-5. If you want to reconstruct a video from these output images, you can go to the video folder and run `python img2video.py -i output`
+6. If you want to reconstruct a video from these output images, you can go to the video folder and run `python img2video.py -i output`

 And you will see detection results in `video/output`

 ## Running Yolo
-1. In the step 4 of previous running, desactivate 2 flags by running `python yolo_seqnms.py --seq_nms 0 --nms 0`.
+1. In the step 5 of previous running, desactivate 2 flags by running `python yolo_seqnms.py --seq_nms 0 --nms 0`.
 This genereate the classification without the post-processing.

 ## Reference